 But perhaps this author's greatest hero of the faith was the man who wrote most of what is termed the new testament - the man who claimed the title "the apostle" Paul.
-Paul is highly regarded by most of organized christian religion, and is regularly spoken of as the "Great Apostle Paul".
+Paul is highly regarded by most of organized Christian religion, and is regularly spoken of as the "Great Apostle Paul".
 Just today this author heard Paul referred to as 'the greatest Christian the church has ever had'.
-Indeed, as we read Paul's writings - and the writings of Paul's close friend Luke in the book of Acts - a picture is painted before us in the new testament of a very important man who worked exceedingly great works 'in the name of the Lord Jesus', and who labored tirelessly for Jesus.
+Indeed, as we read Paul's writings - and the writings of Paul's friend Luke in the book of Acts - a picture is painted before us in the new testament of a very important man who worked exceedingly great works 'in the name of the Lord Jesus', and who labored tirelessly for Jesus.

 But is Paul, "the great apostle" as he claims?
 I know this question is unthinkable for many to contemplate, but please at least ask yourself why this question is so uncomfortable for you to consider?
-Does contemplating it bring reproach upon God the Father or His Son, Joshua?
+Does contemplating it bring reproach or dishonor upon God the Father or His Son, Joshua?
 In truth, no, it does not.

 So why are so many offended at exploring this question?
 Why, perhaps, are you, dear reader, offended at examining Paul's teachings in light of Joshua' teachings?
 Perhaps Paul has too high a place in your heart?
 Perhaps there are some traditions of men that Paul teaches which you are comfortable in, and that you are unwilling to give up in order to truly follow Joshua?
 Perhaps you have as your standard of truth "the bible", instead of the One who plainly says, he is the Truth?
 (Is the doctrine of the "inspiration of the bible" as given by Paul and promoted by the churchmen taught by Joshua?
 For an examination of that question in light of the Joshua's Words, please see the article, Did Joshua Teach the Bible is the Word of God?.)